Tornado Records | The Worst of All Time

 Largest Tornado Outbreak

 The largest tornado outbreak ever was the April 25-28, 2011 Super Outbreak.
-There were 360 tornadoes that were part of that outbreak.
+360 tornadoes were part of that outbreak.
 That is more tornadoes than sesame seeds on the average burger bun!
-The worst day of the outbreak was April 27th, which was also the day where the most tornadoes happened in a 24-hour period, 219.
+The worst day of the outbreak was April 27th, which was also the day where the most tornadoes happened in 24 hours, 219.
 On the 27th, there were also FOUR EF-5 TORNADOES!
 On average, there is less than one EF-5 tornado a year!
 11 other EF-4 tornadoes also happened.
 348 people died in the system and there was $10.2 billion in damages.

 Longest Distance Carried (Person)